-Investment income has been accrued as reported by the issuer of the short-term investment fund.
+Investment income has been accrued as reported by the issuers of the pooled funds.
 Interest income is accrued as earned.

 (g) Contributions:

 Contributions from the members are recorded on an accrual basis.
 Member reciprocal service contributions and transfers from the registered plan of a previous employer are not permitted.